 Because of our unique climate here in New England, it is important to choose durable materials for this application.
 Specifically, your pool tiles need to be able to withstand the area's harsh climate and annual freeze/thaw cycle.

 So, which tile is the best option for your pool?
 Ultimately, it comes down to personal preference and the overall style and design of the pool.
-Here are a few types of tile that we commonly use at CT Stone:
+Here are a few types of tile that we commonly use at Connecticut Stone:

 Glass tiles have become increasingly popular for use in pools because they pair beautifully with transparent water.
 Our glass tiles are available in various colors, sizes, patterns, and finishes - lending themselves to seemingly endless design opportunities.
 No matter which glass tile you choose, it is important to select something that is specifically rated for exterior swimming pools here in New England.

 Sizing is an important factor, too; for example, tiles that are too large could crack due to thermal shock.
 This is why many clients choose small mosaic tile formats, as the smaller size is less prone to cracking and also easier to apply over curved surfaces.
-For more recommendations on glass tile types suitable for use in swimming pools, reach out to one of our CT Stone team members.
+For more recommendations on glass tile types suitable for use in swimming pools, reach out to one of our Connecticut Stone team members.

 No matter which glass tile you select, it is important to work with a qualified pool installer who will follow the manufacturer's instructions for proper setting and installation.